7 Women Saints Who Resisted

-Jessie Chaffee on the lives and rebellions of women saints
+Jessie Chaffee on the lives of renaissance rebels

 I spent the past several years with the Catholic mystical saints — their writing, histories, and, sometimes, their mummified body parts — while working on a novel about a young woman who is drawn to these Medieval and Renaissance rebels.
 The saints were celebrities — from Clare of Assisi in the twelfth century to Margery Kempe in the fifteenth — famous for their intense faith, their feverish ecstatic visions, and the miracles they performed.
 But most miraculous to me was their determination to control their lives.
 Almost all of them escaped a seemingly unavoidable fate: an arranged marriage, an abusive relationship, a life in poverty, or a spouseless existence that would have left them vulnerable — economically and physically.
 Their faith was a kind of trapdoor to a new reality, one they clung to fiercely.